vhbattonya42/vhbattonya42.github.io/index.md

 ## Welcome to VictorVibes!

 Hello there!
-I'm Victor, a senior in computer science with a technology passion.
+I'm Victor, a Software Engineer with a technology passion.
 This is my digital space where I share my journey, projects, and the things I love.

 ### About Me